Poland in the Eurovision Song Contest 2010

-Poland was represented at the Eurovision Song Contest 2010 with the song "Legenda" written by Marcin Nierubiec and Marcin Mroziński.
-The song was performed by Marcin Mroziński.
-The Polish broadcaster Telewizja Polska (TVP) organised the national final Krajowe Eliminacje 2010 in order to select the Polish entry for the 2010 contest in Oslo, Norway.
+Poland was represented at the Eurovision Song Contest 2010 with the song "Legenda", written by Marcin Nierubiec and Marcin Mroziński, and performed by Marcin Mroziński.
+The Polish participating broadcaster, Telewizja Polska (TVP), organised the national final Krajowe Eliminacje 2010 in order to select its entry for the contest.
 The national final took place on 14 February 2010 and featured ten entries.
 "Legenda" performed by Marcin Mroziński was selected as the winner after gaining 33.61% of the public vote.

 Poland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 25 May 2010.
 Performing in position 9, "Legenda" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Poland placed thirteenth out of the 17 participating countries in the semi-final with 44 points.